Trial begins in Hamburg of alleged head of Syrian government militia

 The militia, in cooperation with a branch of the military secret service, is believed to have used violence to suppress opposition efforts.

+There are video recordings of the massacres in which the person allegedly responsible can be seen, the court spokesman said.

+Another video shows this secret service employee together with the accused on a wheel loader.
+The recordings helped the investigators to identify the 47-year-old.
+However, they did not prove that the accused had taken part in the massacres.

-The German federal prosecution service has accused the man of 21 counts of crimes against humanity and war crimes.
+The federal prosecution has charged the accused with 21 counts of crimes against humanity and war crimes.
+During the arraignment, the two prosecutors emphasized that all fighting parties in the Syrian civil war had committed the most serious violations of international humanitarian law since the end of 2011.